ak-git1/Ak.Framework/README.md

 <ul>
   <li>
     <h4>Ak.Framework.Core</h4>
-    This library has some basic functionality which is used further used in other libraries.
+    This library has some basic functionality which is used further in other libraries.
 For example it has different extensions for type conversion, linq, basic comparers and enums.
   </li>
 </ul>